adamse/ghc/docs/users_guide/glasgow_exts.rst

           data T = C a
           data T' = C' ~a

-we interpret it as if she had written
+we interpret it as if they had written

 ::